anki-code/xonsh-cheatsheet/README.md

 ## Abbrevs

-There is [xontrib-abbrevs](https://github.com/xonsh/xontrib-abbrevs) as alternative to aliases.
+There is [xontrib-abbrevs](https://github.com/xonsh/xontrib-abbrevs) as an alternative to aliases.
 You can create abbrev and set the position of editing:
 ```xsh
 xpip install xontrib-abbrevs
 xontrib load abbrevs